 Verdant View Farm, Paradise

-This lower Susquehanna Valley farm offers a variety of hands-on experiences for all ages.
+Verdant View Farm, a lower Susquehanna Valley farm, offers a variety of hands-on experiences for all ages.
 Milk a cow, bottle feed a calf, and work in the chicken coop as a farmer’s apprentice; or learn how to make artisan cheese and ice cream.
-Accommodations include a hearty farm breakfast; opportunities to interact with the resident sheep, cows chickens, goats, dogs, cats, and rabbits; and access to fishing in the on-site pond.
+Accommodations include a hearty farm breakfast; opportunities to interact with the resident sheep, cows, chickens, goats, dogs, cats, and rabbits; and access to fishing in the on-site pond.

 Berry Fields Farm, New Albany

 Northeastern PA’s Endless Mountains supply an exquisite backdrop for Berry Fields Farms.
 Guests can relax or participate in chores, including collecting eggs, feeding the animals, and picking berries and other produce.
-Slumber in the guesthouse; have dinner by the campfire in the picnic grove; and have a field-to-table dining experience.
+Slumber in the guesthouse; dine by the campfire in the picnic grove; and enjoy a field-to-table dining experience.

 Hummerhaven Farmstead, Millerstown